 Your Health

-For most of us, our own experiences bear this out.
-We have either benefited personally from or know someone whose life was saved or improved by these technologies.
-The mother who’s MRI of the breast will detect cancer in time to avoid radical surgery.
-The father who’s chest CT tells his doctor that the blockage is worse than anticipated and immediate action is needed.
-The aunt, uncle, grandparent, and cousin whose Intensity Modulated Radiation Therapy (IMRT) saved their life.
+For many of us, our own experiences confirm this.
+We have either benefited personally from medical imaging or know someone whose life was saved or improved by these technologies.
+A mother whose breast MRI detects cancer in time to avoid radical surgery.
+A father whose chest CT finds that the blockage is worse than anticipated and immediate action is taken.
+An aunt, uncle, grandparent or cousin whose Intensity Modulated Radiation Therapy (IMRT) saved his or her life.

-Beyond the anecdotes and what common sense dictates, we also know that the value of medical imaging and radiation therapy is demonstrated empirically.
+Beyond personal examples, we also know that the value of medical imaging and radiation therapy is demonstrated empirically.

-From receiving a CT scan instead of a cardiac catheterization or detecting a polyp before it is cancerous, or receiving a course of radiotherapy that allows a patient to keep his daily schedule of work and home commitments rather than endure invasive surgery, peer-reviewed research confirms that these medical technologies not only improve health outcomes and save lives, but also reduce health care costs and drive down spending.
+From receiving a CT scan instead of a cardiac catheterization to detecting a polyp before it is cancerous, peer-reviewed research confirms that medical technologies not only improve health outcomes and save lives, but also reduces health care costs and drives down spending.

 Safe & Effective

-As with almost all medical procedures, there can be risks associated with those using medical radiation.
-However, when used appropriately, the risks are miniscule.
+As with most medical procedures, there can be risks associated with medical radiation use.
+However, when technologies are used appropriately, the risks are minuscule.
 According to the National Institutes of Health, “radiation can be used for great benefit to humanity and with minimal risk, a risk comparable to or lower than those commonly accepted as an ordinary part of daily life, such as driving to work.”

 Click here for more comparative statistics.

-Additionally, over the past 20 years, manufacturers have introduced new products and system innovations that have reduced radiation dose for many procedures by up to 75 percent, while significantly improving and the ability of physicians to diagnose and treat their patients.
-Today, manufacturers are still innovating new ways to minimize radiation dose and continue to develop and implement additional patient protection features, believing that one medical error is one too many.
+Additionally, over the past 20 years, manufacturers have introduced new products and system innovations that have reduced radiation dose for many procedures by up to 75 percent, while significantly improving the ability of physicians to diagnose and treat their patients.
+Today, manufacturers are still innovating new ways to minimize radiation dose and continue to develop and implement additional patient protection features.

 If you have questions or concerns about medical radiation, we encourage you to talk with your doctor about your imaging history and the appropriateness of any test or treatment so that exposure to medical radiation can be effectively managed and minimized.